 To prevent the stew from boiling, we cover the pot with the lid and leave always a tiny crack to let the extra heat escape.
 This way you’ll get a perfect simmer and make the meat tender and steam the veggies to perfection without making the broth blurry in the end.

 The end result is a tender and dreamy merge of all the ingredients with just a touch of the tasty broth to cover the bottom of the plates.
-Back in the days, Pot au feu used to be served into 2 different dishes; first the broth or soup and afterwards the meat and veggies as main.
+Back in the day, Pot au feu used to be served in 2 different dishes; first the broth or soup and afterwards the meat and veggies as main.

 To serve with…

 The only personal touch of mine in this version of pot au feu is the garlic clove, since I’ve been living abroad in Spain… I have this habit of adding garlic everywhere.
 In my family, we like to serve this dish with a nice fresh buttered white loaf slice of bread to accompany it and some extra pickles.
 We also make bundles with the beans to make them easier to pick up in the end, plus it also gives an extra aesthetic side to the dish.